 - Calendar times where you and your partner take time for just each other.
 Call this date night or a weekend staycation without the kids, but make a practice of getting out of the rut of the day-to-day, week-to-week drudge to play and have fun.

-This actually happened to Mike and me just last week.
+This happened to Mike and me just last week.
 Were standing in line at a restaurant both with our phones out checking messages.
 REALLY!!!???
-We looked at each other and both put them away and TALKED!
+We laughed, slipped our phones back in our pockets and just TALKED!

 Pull out a deck of cards, a board game or something to do outside, and explore life – a little less tech.